What is pes anserine bursitis?

 How is it diagnosed?

 Diagnosis is generally made through a discussion with your doctor and thorough examination.
 X-rays are often used to rule out other conditions.

-There are a variety of treatments that your doctor might recommend, including physical therapy, a home stretching program, anti-inflammatories and icing.
+There are a variety of treatments.
+Your doctor might recommend physical therapy, a home stretching program, anti-inflammatories and icing.
 A cortisone injection to reduce inflammation may be recommended in more severe cases.